camilolopez/java-code-your-future/README.md

 2. The IDE to use is [Eclipse for Java Developers](http://www.eclipse.org/downloads/). [ Eclipse IDE for Java EE Developers Recommended](http://www.eclipse.org/downloads/packages/).

-3. Slack java-bootcamp-globers account
+3. [Download](https://slack.com/downloads) and install Slack's application.
+You will receive an invitation in your email to join to Slack's workspace *globant-qnr1734* or just sign in to https://globant-qnr1734.slack.com

 4. Create your own [GitHub](https://github.com/) account.
 Follow this [guideline](https://help.github.com/articles/set-up-git) to setup your account.
 Also you can read further about Git in [Try Git](https://try.github.io/levels/1/challenges/1) or [Learn Git Branching](http://pcottle.github.io/learnGitBranching/)

-5. Fork this repo https://github.com/marcelorosas/java-bootcamp/ to use as a base to host the project code.
+5. Fork this repo https://github.com/camilolopez/java-code-your-future to use as a base to host the project code.
 Read [this](https://help.github.com/articles/fork-a-repo/) for instructions.

-→ [index](#index)
+6. Each Topic Practice should be commited into a folder with <*your_name>/topic<#>*.
+Example: ***pepito_perez/topic0*** → [index](#index)

 ## General Guidelines

-The bootcamp is organized in the following way:
+The Code Your Future bootcamp is organized in the following way:

 each bootcamper needs to read about the topics and jump into the coding excercises.
-Slack channel will be used to discuss with tutors and co-bootcampers about both theory and practice, and each on-site talk we are going to go through the outcome of Slack channel discussions, emphasizing about those topics that are causing more pain for all.
+An a Slack's channel will be used to discuss with tutors and co-bootcampers about both theory and practice, and each on-site talk we are going to go through the outcome of Slack channel discussions, emphasizing about those topics that are causing more pain for all.

-This slack account would be used for technical assistance: https://java-bootcamp-globers.slack.com
+Slack's account would be used for technical assistance:

-    Bootcamp Java Globant Uruguay - #general
+>Code Your Future Java Globant Uruguay - #general*

-Every person participating in the bootcamp is present here (students and tutors).
+Every person participating in the bootcamp is present here (trainees and trainners).
 Here is the place to ask for technical assistance!

 [Team play](http://www.dummies.com/how-to/content/ten-qualities-of-an-effective-team-player.html) is encouraged but the work will be evaluated per person.

 The instructions will be vague as they generally are in real life projects.
-You must look for support and guidance from your tutor and teammates.
+You must look for support and guidance from your traineers and teammates.

 All code and documentation must be in English.

-Code needs to be clear and indented properly.
-You can adhere to this [eclipse code formatter](https://github.com//sebastian-garofalo/java-bootcamp/blob/master/formatter.xml).
-See importing instructions in this [link](http://www.avajava.com/tutorials/lessons/how-do-i-share-my-code-formatting-settings-with-another-user.html?page=2).

 → [index](#index)

-## Proposed Test Application

-The test application will consist in a REST API for a functional shopping cart.
-It should include as much as you can on this feature list:

-  - List products.
-  - Find products by category and name.
-  - Save cart before buy.
-  - Buy products.

 ## Learning Days